victoresende19/Car-Sales-Norway-R/README.md

 # car-Sales_Norway_R
   Analysis of car sales in Norway.
-Contains a PDF explaining the analysis made.
+Contains a PDF (in Portuguese) explaining the analysis made using artificies Statistics.